 Fun and play are contentious topics in sports, as serious coaches, especially at younger age groups, believe that fun and seriousness are diametrically opposed.
-When forced to choose between two opposite, traditional coaches choose seriousness because sports are supposed to be serious, competitive endeavors.
+When forced to choose between two opposites, traditional coaches choose seriousness because sports are supposed to be serious, competitive endeavors.
 What?
 Sports are games.
 They are play.
 Why can’t fun and play be part of the sports experience, especially with young players?

 In a column about Leicester City FC, currently the first place team in the Barclay’s Premiere League, Ed Smith wrote, “If you’re really serious about winning, I eventually realised, you should adopt an equally serious commitment to play.”

 Similarly, in an article about Stephen Curry’s dominance, Ethan Sherwood Strauss wrote:

 Somehow, it all fits the Curry competitive aesthetic.
 Striving for victory is enjoyable, taunting is meant to be friendly.
 The cliché of prime Brett Favre, “Just having fun out there,” applies to basketball’s MVP.
 It has been a contagious brand of dominance, especially resonant with younger fans.

 At the highest levels of soccer and basketball in the world, play and fun go hand and hand with competitiveness and winning, but in youth and high school sports, it seems as though fun is anathema to coaches.
 Why?